soxoj/counter-osint-guide-en/pages/importance.md

 ---

 A huge array of data about people, which can be easily collected by improvised means, has led to the popularity of OSINT, a methodology for collecting data from open sources.
-Often, this term now means means of spying on people, although initially it is an intelligence methodology.
+Often, this term now refers to means of spying on people, although initially it is an intelligence methodology.
 Any means can be used for both good and bad purposes — this should not be forgotten.

 Therefore, it is important to have **Counter-OSINT** tools to protect your data and ensure privacy.